zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 ## Possible errors faced during development and possible solutions.

-1. **React, React Router Dom and other shared libraries becoming undefined.**
+1. **React, React Router Dom, and other shared libraries becoming undefined.**

 What you need to check is
   * You have not added the correct list of shared libraries to `shared` property on either your remote app Vite config or host app Vite config.
-Shared list of the both side should be same.
+The shared list of both sides should be the same.
-  * Check anything that should be shared between remotes and host app is added to the shared list.
+  * Check anything that should be shared between remotes and the host app is added to the shared list.
 2. **Failed to load the remote modules.**
  ![Error in similar case will look like this](https://cdn.hashnode.com/res/hashnode/image/upload/v1681972716537/H7Z_c3bgp.webp?auto=format)

 What you need to check is
-  * Check whether each remote module names in host side Vite config is unique.
+  * Check whether each remote module name in the host side Vite config is unique.
-  * Check whether correct component name is mentioned in the remote side Vite config. inside the config the component name should be similar to the component you are looking to share.
+  * Check whether the correct component name is mentioned in the remote side Vite config. inside the config, the component name should be similar to the component you are looking to share.
-  * Check whether component is exported as default from the remote application side.
+  * Check whether the component is exported as default from the remote application side.
 3. **If all the packages are in a monorepo structure there is an issue with NPM hoisting and sharing libs between host and remote modules.**

 [Building host side fails with hoisted dependencies in monorepo when using lerna](https://github.com/originjs/vite-plugin-federation/issues/276)

-This is the opened issue for this in the vite-plugin-federation side.
-But if you need to keep the monorepo structure what you need to do is follow what I have done in the above sample projects, install node modules in each individual application instead of root of the workspace.
+This is the open issue for this on the vite-plugin-federation side.
+But if you need to keep the monorepo structure what you need to do is follow what I have done in the above sample projects, install node modules in each application instead of the root of the workspace.

 ## Conclusion
 * Always better to use lazy loading when it comes to importing remote modules instead of static import.
-* Use static URL in config if you know the URL for remotely hosted modules and if need to resolve the URL dynamically at runtime then use promise method to resolve the URL.
+* Use static URL in config if you know the URL for remotely hosted modules and if need to resolve the URL dynamically at runtime then use the promise method to resolve the URL.
 * Remember to add everything to the shared component for it to work without a hitch.
-Examples: if there is a provider which you have applied in you remote application root level and you are using this inside the shared component remember to either add this provide inside the shared component or create a provider from host application side and wrap the remote component with that(haven’t tested this way though)… This is because once you share the component only that component and imports needed for it will be packed together to the remote module.
+Examples: if there is a provider which you have applied in your remote application root level and you are using this inside the shared component remember to either add this provide inside the shared component or create a provider from the host application side and wrap the remote component with that(haven’t tested this way though)… This is because once you share the component only that component and the imports needed for it will be packed together into the remote module.
 So what you add in the root component of the remote app won’t be available inside the shared component.
-* Always share a core libraries such as Vue and React between the host and remotes.
+* Always share core libraries such as Vue and React between the host and remotes.